 Known as Suryapur (the city of the sun god) in the 15th century, Surat now is the hub for diamond cutting, polishing and textile industry.
-The city has come a long way from being an essential and large port city in India to become a central business and industrial centre of the country.
+The city has come a long way from being an essential and large port city in India to become the country's central business and industrial centre.
 Making its presence felt from ancient to present times, the narrow lanes, ancient monuments, delicious food and modern infrastructure are what defines the city’s urban landscape that instantly attracts tourists towards itself.

-By Air: Surat International Airport is the nearest airport, located 20km away from the city center.
+By air: Surat International Airport is the nearest airport, located 20 km away from the city centre.
 IndiGo operates 52 non-stop weekly flights between Surat and Bengaluru, Mumbai, Kolkata, Delhi, Goa Hyderabad & Jaipur with seamless connection to other cities in India.

-Getting around: Local buses operated by Surat City Bus are the standard mode of transportation in the city along with hired cabs and shared auto-rickshaws.
+Getting around/local transport in Surat: Local buses operated by Surat City Bus are the standard mode of transportation in the city along with hired cabs and shared auto-rickshaws.

 The place is famous for serving the best breakfast in the city.
 Their different variations of delicious Locho and Khaman is a treat for the taste buds.
 You must try their version Locho, and Khama garnished with green chilli.